 Mary DeSain, MD

-Dr. Mary DeSain is a Senior Instructor in Medicine at URMC.
+Dr. Mary DeSain is an Assistant Professor in Medicine at URMC.
 She is a Rochester native who received her M.D. at the University of Rochester School of Medicine and Dentistry and then completed her internal medicine residency training at the University of Rochester.
 She subsequently served as Chief Resident for the internal medicine program before joining the General Medicine Division at URMC.
 Dr. DeSain is particularly interested in resident education and promoting quality improvement initiatives among internal medicine residents.

 John Grable, MD, PhD